 A: A selection of our images can be ordered as photographic prints or custom gifts directly through our Photostore: http://photostore.chicagohistory.org/.
 These images have been carefully curated from our collections of museum objects, archives, and published materials.
 If the image you want cannot be found on our Photostore, please contact us at email@example.com to place a custom order.
 Products are printed and shipped by an external vendor.

 Q: What is the file size or resolution of the digital image I request?

 A: Through our web-ordering system, you may select the following sizes for each requested image: Hi-Res (Best Existing), Standard Print Quality (appx.
 3000-4000 pixels), Research Quality (2400 pixels), Web Quality (1500 pixels), or Presentation Quality (1024 pixels).
 Most images available for immediate download will print at 300ppi.
 If you are not sure of the file size you need, select Hi-Res (Best Existing) to receive the best existing file the museum has to offer.

 Q: What if I need a different file size than what is offered on your site?

 A: We may be able to provide a larger size image at your request.
 Requests for production of new digital files may be subject to digital file fees assigned per image in addition to any use fees that may apply for rights-managed images.
 Super Hi-Res (10000 pixels) digital files may not be available for all requested images.
 Production of new digital files may be subject to rush fees or other handling fees.
 Rush services are not available for all orders.

 Q: I already have the image I'd like to use.
 How do I request permission only?

-A: Please complete a Permissions Request form available on our Contact Us page.
+A: Please complete a Reproduction Request Form, also available on our About Us page, and indicate that you are seeking permissions only.
 You will be asked to supply the Image ID for reference or the name of collection, folder or box number, accession number, or other identifying information.